Sunday, October 23, 2016

 published by G. W. Morris, Portland, Maine, Public Domain,

-This image is of the "2nd" Kineo House, you are able to get a sense of why
+This image is of the "2nd" Kineo House, you get a sense of why

 thirteen-year-old TR would have made the notation "Good", in his journal,